Surgical Case Library

 Endocrine

-Primary Adrenal Leiomyosarcoma
+Primary Adrenal Leiomyosarcoma.

 Primary adrenal leiomyosarcoma is exceptionally rare, with fewer than 30 reported cases in the English literature.